gearglow/ReptiliaWithATwist/The List.md

 Elysia just shrugged, tapping her goggles with her wand to revert them to glasses.

 Madame Pomfrey harrumphed and gave Elysia a mug of pickle juice.
-"Be sure to drink that all down, now," she instructed.
+"Be sure to drink that all down, now, until it stops tasting good," she instructed.
 "You need to replenish your electrolytes."

 "Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go, hands shaking as the adrenaline wore off.